telefonicaid/iotagent-json/README.md

 If you want to contribute to the project, check out the [Development section](#development) and the [Contribution guidelines](./docs/contribution.md).

 Additional information about operating the component can be found in the [Operations: logs and alarms](docs/operations.md) document.

+This project is part of [FIWARE](https://www.fiware.org/).
+Check also the [FIWARE Catalogue entry for the IoTAgents](http://catalogue.fiware.org/enablers/backend-device-management-idas)

 ## <a name="buildinstall"/> Build & Install